TheLoGgI/ionic-maps-markers-list/readme.md

   - Reboot machine.
   - Install Android 8.0 (Oreo) from the settings.
 Tools > SDK Manager > System Settings > Android SDK
   - Install device PIXEL 2 API 26 from the device manager.
 Tools > Device manager

-### For IOS

-Figure it out yourself, use Xcode or something

 ### Disclaimer